 One doesn’t often associate personal injuries with sports; after all, many sports injuries are usually ‘matters of fact’.
 One that participates in skiing, for example, that has little to no experience should expect to fall, even run into various objects.
 However, sports injuries litigated in Utah courts are related to two common denominators: failed equipment, and training.

-Manufacturers of skiing equipment, skateboards, roller skates, competition bicycles and motor cross bikes sometimes don’t get it right; their quality control departments fail, so when sporting equipment hits retail establishments and get purchased by competitive players, the chances of failing increase drastically.
+Manufacturers of skiing equipment, skateboards, roller skates, competition bicycles, and motor cross bikes sometimes don’t get it right; their quality control departments fail, so when sporting equipment hits retail establishments and gets purchased by competitive players, the chances of failing increase drastically.
 By the time equipment gets recalled, it’s too late; injuries have already been sustained.

 Another component of sports injury law involves failed training.
 This doesn’t mean a victim didn’t receive training, it simply means whatever training was received was less than sufficient, or incorrect altogether.
-The Salt Lake City sports injury attorney you retain must have knowledge of sports, equipment used to perform, and the expectations of sufficient training.
+The Salt Lake City sports injury attorney you retain must know about sports, equipment used to perform, and the expectations of sufficient training.

 Avid skiers and snowboarders expect flawless craftsmanship of their equipment; not because they’re spending thousands, but they’ll be reaching high velocities.
 This means that poorly constructed foot straps may cause multiple fractures or serious brain injury when slalom skiing.
 Or, weak snowboards could break when competitors are doing tricks.

-If you’re looking for a skilled sports accidents lawyer, contact The Jardine Law Offices today.
+If you’re looking for a skilled sports accidents lawyer, contact the Jardine Law Offices P.C. today.
 Will look at your case without cost or obligation.